-31. Presumption in favour of sustainable development
+Presumption in favour of sustainable development

-- 32. At the heart of the NPPF as set out in paragraph 11 is the presumption in favour of sustainable development, reiterated in Poole Local Plan Policy PP01.
-NPPF Paragraph 11 states that in the case of decision making, the presumption in favour of sustainable development means that where there are no relevant development plan policies, or the policies which are most important for determining the application are out of date, planning permission should be granted unless policies in the Framework that protect areas or assets of particular importance provide a clear reason for refusing the development proposals or any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits when assessed against the policies in the Framework taken as a whole. - 33.
-Footnote 8 of paragraph 11 provides that in the case of applications involving the provision of housing, relevant policies are out of date if the local planning authority is (i) unable to demonstrate a five-year supply of deliverable housing sites or (ii) where the Housing Delivery Test (HDT) result is less than 75% of the housing requirement over the previous three years. - 34.
-The 5-year housing supply and HDT results continue to be applied to each local plan area separately until replaced by a BCP Local Plan.
-In the Poole area there is a 4.1 year housing land supply with a 20% buffer (a shortfall of 423 homes) and a 2022 HDT result of 80%.
-The local plan is thus considered as out of date as the local planning authority is unable to demonstrate a five-year supply of homes.
-The site will provide 7 additional units towards the supply of housing but also lies within 5 km of a European
+- 40. The NPPF (2023) paragraph 77 requires local planning authorities to identify and update a supply of specific deliverable sites sufficient to provide either a minimum of five years' worth of housing, or a minimum of four years' worth of housing if the local planning authority has an emerging local plan that has either been submitted for examination or has reached Regulation 18 or Regulation 19 (Town and Country Planning (Local Planning) (England) Regulations 2012) stage, including both a policies map and proposed allocations towards meeting housing need.
+The Draft BCP Local Plan (Regulation 19) consultation launched on 20 March 2024 and included a policies map and allocations.
+The land supply position is therefore set out in relation to a four year housing land supply.
+Paragraph 77 goes on to state that the supply should be demonstrated against either the housing need where the strategic policies are more than five years old.
+Where there has been significant under delivery of housing over the previous three years, the supply of specific deliverable sites should in addition include a buffer of 20%. - 41.
+At the heart of the NPPF is the presumption in favour of sustainable development.
+NPPF paragraph 11 states that in the case of decision making, the presumption in favour of sustainable development means that where there are no relevant development plan policies, or the policies which are most important for determining the application are out of date, planning permission should be granted unless policies in the Framework that protect areas of assets of particular importance provide a clear reason for refusing the development proposals or any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits when assessed against the policies in the Framework taken as a whole. - 42.
+Footnote 8 of paragraph 11 provides that in the case of applications involving the provision of housing, relevant policies are out of date if the local planning authority is (i) unable to demonstrate a four-year supply of deliverable housing sites or (ii) where the Housing Delivery Test (HDT) result is less than 75% of the housing requirement over the previous three years.